cola639/Java/thread/threadState/readme.md

 **输出**：
 ```
-Thread state before start: NEW
+Thread threadState before start: NEW
 Thread is running
 ```